Vegetable-SYC/fnk0082-docs/docs/source/fnk0082/codes/Python/8_Serial_Communication.rst

 Move the program folder “Freenove_Ultimate_Starter_Kit_for_ESP32_S3/Python/Python_Codes” to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “08.1_Serial_Print” and double “Serial_Print.py”.
+Open “Thonny”, click “This computer” -> “D:” -> “Micropython_Codes” -> “Serial_Print” and double “Serial_Print.py”.

 08.1_Serial_Print
 -------------------------------